ZacharyZampa/MultiThreadedWordCounter/README.md

 When running the 4.349MB (without user prompting in Debug Mode with 4 cores) the program gives these stats: 2.83user 0.68system 0:01.35elapsed 259%CPU

+Disclaimer: The code for actually timing the duration of each count was merely just ripped from the internet, but the rest was written by me.